LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+## version TBD
+*Released*: TBD
+* Issue 39633: Choosing to cancel navigating away from a page when using react-router's setRouteLeaveHook will leave you on the page but the URL will have been updated to the page where you had originally intended to go, which means using that link again from the starting page will not work.

 ### version 0.52.2
 *Released*: 24 April 2020
 * Misc 20.5 issue fixes for Sample Manager